Keywords: An Introduction

 When we published the first edition of Keywords for American Cultural Studies, we knew that our gestures toward creative response and open-ended inquiry would be empty if we did not follow through on them.
 This knowledge led us to design, with the generous and generative assistance of Deborah Kimmey, a digital supplement to the print book where readers could work individually or collaboratively to create new keyword essays.
 The Keywords Collaboratory—which was later administered and developed further by Elizabeth Cornell—was our Web 2.0 version of Williams’s blank pages.
 It was an experiment designed to supplement the print volume by catalyzing collaboration and publishing responses to the essays the book did and did not contain.
 As we discuss in our “Note on Classroom Use,” the experiment worked, at least in some college classrooms where students collaborated on a variety of assignments that asked them either to supplement existing essays or to create new ones.
 Like our authors, students developed different approaches to the keywords they had been assigned.
 Some of the essays in the book and some of the responses to course assignments are explicitly argumentative and polemical, while others are more descriptive and ecumenical.
 A few are willfully idiosyncratic, and several hint at implicit disagreements among their authors.
 Yet across all of this work, the reader will find scholarly writing that models critical and creative thinking and authors who simultaneously analyze and evince the ways in which keywords are, as Williams put it, both “binding words in certain activities and their interpretation” and “indicative words in certain forms of thought” (1976, 15).

 In our planning for the current edition of Keywords for American Cultural Studies, we extended this experiment by talking about the publication as a “print-digital hybrid,” a term we used with NYU Press even before we knew exactly what it would mean.
 This commitment resulted in the current publication, with sixty-four essays appearing in the print volume and another thirty-three on this site.
 Three of the essays—on “digital,” “media,” and “technology”—form a thematic cluster that appears in print and on this site.
 When linked to the print book, this site provides four opportunities that the print book could not: it enables us to publish more essays without expanding the physical volume beyond a manageable and affordable size; it allows for a broader circulation of the essays that appear on this site; it enables an interactive indexing of all of the essays in the publication; and it opens the possibility of multimodal composition and postpublication revision.
 Most important, though, this site allows users to supplement and expand on the existing essays in ways that print books preclude.
-Readers and users can work individually or collaboratively to assemble and publish responses and additions to what we offer in Keywords for American Cultural Studies.
+Readers and users can work individually or collaboratively to assemble and publish responses and additions to what we offer in Keywords for American Cultural Studies, Second Edition.
 Readers interested in these possibilities—especially instructors of courses—should consult our “Note on Classroom Use” for ideas about how to get started.